Achievable logoAchievable logo

 Forgery or Alteration

-This form protects an insured if he/she suffers a loss caused by forgery or any alteration of financial documents.
+This form protects an insured against loss caused by forgery or alteration of financial documents.
 It does not cover employee dishonesty.

 Form C